 The need for rapid emissions cuts, alongside growing global demand for (renewable) energy, raise critical questions.
 In this course, we will cover fundamental knowledge, specific case studies, as well as possible solutions for novel energy systems.
 We will address technical, social and political issues raised by renewable energy (solar, wind, hydropower and bioenergy) necessities.
 Geographic Information Systems (GIS), and other modelling frameworks will also help us tackle some of these issues.

-Planetary Health and Economics
+Planetary Health, Public Health & Economics

 This course will offer a versatile view on the topic of Planetary and Public Health in combination with economic questions.
 Central to this course is the exploration of the interdependencies between human health and the natural environment, such as the associations between health behavior, nutrition and planetary health.
 In addition to that, students will learn about sustainable economic models and their application to challenges related to climate change and sustainability.